 Apart from this, toners also work as a final step of cleansing to eliminate any residue left over by cleansing or exfoliating.
 Using toners also makes the upcoming products absorb better into your skin.

 Step #5 – Sheet Mask

-There are various types of sheet masks available, depending on your skin type and skin concern.
+Various types of sheet masks are available, depending on your skin type and skin concern.
 And if you want to get glowing and hydrated skin, then a sheet mask twice a week is a must.